freeCodeCamp/mobile/README.md

 * If "flutter doctor" gives an error about Java not found, then the fix for it is to copy the folder "/Applications/Android Studio Preview.app/Contents/jre/Contents" to "/Applications/Android Studio Preview.app/Contents/jre/jdk/Contents" .
 Source - https://github.com/flutter/flutter/issues/76215#issuecomment-864407892

-If you have any other issue's getting started please contact us on the [freeCodeCamp chat server](https://chat.freecodecamp.org/).
+If you have any other issues getting started please contact us on the [freeCodeCamp chat server](https://chat.freecodecamp.org/).